For the Citizenship Edge, you will need 100 hours that may include a combination of service-learning, community service, and civic engagement.

 • Marquette County Republican Party, 1200 Wright St. (corner of Lincoln and Wright Street).
 Contact Curtis Salamino at 517-574-2611 for opportunities.

-• Ishpeming Public Schools: Held on the third Monday of each month (Sept.
-15, Oct.
-20, Nov.
-17, and Dec.
-15) at 4pm in the Ishpeming High School Library
+• Ishpeming Public Schools: Held on the third Monday of each month (check back for 2026 dates) at 4pm in the Ishpeming High School Library

 • Marquette Area Public Schools Parent Advisory Committee: please check back

-• Negaunee Public Schools: Held on the third Monday of each month at 5pm (with the exception in November when it is the fourth Monday) in the Negaunee High School Library.
+• Negaunee Public Schools: Held on the third Monday of each month at 5pm (check back for 2026 dates) in the Negaunee High School Library.

 • Circuit Court Bailiff: Call 906-225-8209 to find out about the circuit judges' schedules